Inverse non-linear problem of the long wave run-up on coast: Introduction

-{At present, the calculations of the zones of flooding of the coast by tsunami waves are carried out within the framework of numerical codes from the source to the coast.
-Their testing is performed on a number of benchmarks well supported by experimental data.
-A special place here is occupied by the problem of the run-up of a non-linear long wave on a flat slope, which has a rigorous analytical solution in the class of non-breaking waves using the Carrier-Greenspan transformation, which makes it possible to reduce non-linear shallow-water equations to a linear wave equation with cylindrical symmetry (a particular class of the Euler-Poisson-Darboux equation) \cite{Carrier58}.
-Within the framework of this approach, the run-up of waves generated on the slope is considered (the initial displacement of the water surface is given).
-In this case, an initial condition of various forms is specified: soliton \cite{Synolakis87}, Gaussian \cite{Carrier03} and Lorentz \cite{Pelin-Maz} pulses, $N$-wave \cite{Tadepalli}, cnoidal wave \cite{Synolakis88}, algebraic pulse \cite{Dobrokhotov}, Okada solution \cite{Tinti,Lovholt}.
-Naturally, the specific characteristics of the run-up depend on the features of the shape of the initial displacement in the source.
-Therefore, attempts were made to parametrise these formulas in order to reduce the number of initial perturbation parameters \cite{Didenkulova18,Lovholt}.
-Note that later it was possible to study a more general problem, such as taking into account the velocity of fluid movement in the source \cite{Kanoglu06,Rybkin19} and solving the boundary problem when a wave approaching the coast is given \cite{Antuono07,Aydin20}.
-Similar approaches have also been developed for wave run-up in power-shaped bays \cite{Hartle21, Nicolsky18, Rybkin14,Rybkin21,Shimozono}.}
+Currently, tsunami inundation calculations are conducted using numerical codes that model wave propagation from the source to the coast, validated against a series of benchmarks supported by experimental data.
+A significant part of this work involves analyzing the run-up of non-linear long waves on a flat slope, which has a rigorous analytical solution in the class of non-breaking waves using the Carrier-Greenspan transformation.
+The Carrier-Greenspan transformation simplifies the non-linear shallow-water equations to a linear wave equation with cylindrical symmetry (a particular class of the Euler-Poisson-Darboux equation) \cite{Carrier58}.
+Within this framework, the run-up of waves generated on the slope is considered, using various forms of intial displacement with the initial displacement of the water surface, such as solitons \cite{Synolakis87}, Gaussian \cite{Carrier03} and Lorentz \cite{Pelin-Maz} pulses, $N$-waves \cite{Tadepalli}, cnoidal waves \cite{Synolakis88}, algebraic pulses \cite{Dobrokhotov}, and the Okada solution \cite{Tinti,Lovholt}.
+Naturally, the specific characteristics of the run-up depend on the features of the initial displacement at the source.
+Thus, attempts have been made to parametrise these formulas in order to reduce the number of initial perturbation parameters \cite{Didenkulova18,Lovholt}.
+More broadly, recent studies have also considered the fluid velocity at the source \cite{Kanoglu06,Rybkin19} and addressed boundary problems for waves approaching the coast \cite{Antuono07,Aydin20}.
+Similar approaches have also been developed for wave run-up in power-shaped bays \cite{Hartle21, Nicolsky18, Rybkin14,Rybkin21,Shimozono}.